Alger Hiss: Forgery by typewriter hypothesis

 At both trials, FBI typewriter experts testified that the Baltimore documents in Chambers's possession matched samples of typing done in the 1930s by Priscilla Hiss on the Hisses' home typewriter, a Woodstock brand.
 At both trials, the testimony was directed to comparing two sets of typed documents and not to the typewriter eventually submitted into evidence.
 As early as December 1948 the chief investigator for the Hiss defense, Horace W. Schmahl, set off a race to find Hiss's typewriter.
 The FBI, with superior resources, was also searching for the typewriter, which the Hiss family had discarded some years earlier.
-Schmahl tracked it down first, and the Hiss defense introduced it with the intention of showing that its typeface would not be a match for that on the FBI's documents.
-It instead proved an excellent match and confirmed the FBI's evidence.
-Schmahl subsequently changed sides and went to work for the prosecution.
+The Hiss legal team acquired Woodstock a typewriter, Woodstock serial no. 230099 which they believed at the time to be the Woodstock machine Hiss had owned in the 1930s and the Hiss defense introduced it with the intention of showing that its typeface would not be a match for that on the FBI's documents.
+After obtaining samples of typing done on the Hisses’ typewriter in the 1930s, the FBI’s chief document examiner, Ramos Feehan, testified before the grand jury that the same machine that typed the samples (later called the Hiss standards) also typed the Baltimore documents.

 After Hiss had gone to prison, his lawyer, Chester T. Lane, acting on a tip he had received from someone who had worked with Schmahl that Hiss might have been framed, filed a motion in January 1952 for a new trial.
 Lane sought to show that forgery by typewriter was feasible, and that such forgery had occurred in the Hiss case and was responsible for the incriminating documents.
 Unaware that the feasibility of such forgeries had already been established throughout the war by the military intelligence services that engaged in such practices, the Hiss defense team sought to establish feasibility directly by hiring a civilian typewriter expert, Martin Tytell, to create a typewriter that would be indistinguishable from the one the Hisses owned.
 Tytell spent two years creating a facsimile Woodstock typewriter whose print characteristics would match the peculiarities of the Hiss typewriter.